 The General Douglas MacArthur Foundation will present two awards: one in the Junior level and the other in the Senior level.
 The awards will be given to outstanding entries that focus on some aspect of WWI, WWII, the Occupation of Japan or the Korean War- all events in which General MacArthur participated.
 Winners of the award will receive a $100 prize and a MacArthur Commemorative Medallion.

-The USS Monitor Center and Foundation & The Mariners' Museum and Park (TMMP) in Newport News, Virginia, will offer prizes in conjunction with the NMHS prizes.
+The Mariners' Museum and Park and the USS MONITOR Center in Newport News, Virginia, will offer prizes to students and teachers in the Junior and Senior Levels.

 The George Washington Leadership Prize